cosyverif/paquito/src/Documentation-paquito/README.md

 The compilation will not be in the function **Generate.php** , but in the docker .

-The function **Generate.php** will just launch the dockers  , and in these dockers we will do the copiltation and the creation of packages .
+The function **Generate.php** will just launch the dockers  , and in these dockers we will do the compiltation and the creation of packages .

 ##Test packages :